Garlic is effective in cooking, health remedies, skin care, and natural cleaning for daily life.

 Cardiovascular Health:

-Garlic may help lower blood pressure and reduce the risk of heart disease.
-It can improve cholesterol levels by reducing LDL cholesterol (the “bad” cholesterol) and increasing HDL cholesterol (the “good” cholesterol).
+It can enhance cholesterol levels by reducing LDL cholesterol (the “bad” cholesterol) and increasing HDL cholesterol (the “good” cholesterol).

 Anti-Inflammatory Effects: